2014 Peel Region municipal elections: Regional chair

 Hazel McCallion has cautioned current Mississauga councillors from seeking the seat, or voting for a current Regional councillor, as this would trigger a $500,000 by-election or an appointment.
 Frank Dale won the appointment by a single vote over John Sanderson which he cast for himself.

 Brampton

 The 2014 Brampton municipal election was held on October 27, 2014, in Brampton, Ontario, Canada, to elect the Mayor of Brampton, Brampton City Council and the Brampton members of the Peel District School Board (Public) and Dufferin-Peel Catholic District School Board.
 The election is being held in conjunction with the province wide 2014 municipal elections.

 Mayor of Brampton

-There are currently eleven Mayoral candidates in Brampton.
+There were eleven Mayoral candidates in Brampton.